enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 >:tip To build your queries, give [IGDB Query Builder](#igdb-query-builder) a try!

-These methods will return **an array of objects** decoded from IGDB response JSON by when the `$count` parameter is false.
+These methods will return **an array of objects** decoded from IGDB response JSON when the `$count` parameter is false.
 Otherwise, it will execute a count query against the selected endpoint which will return an object with a `count` property holding the sum of the found items.
-The count queries can be filtered with [where](#where) filters.
+The count queries can be filtered with [where](#where) parameters.

-`IGDBEndpointException` is thrown in any case of error.
+`IGDBEndpointException` is thrown if a non-successful response code is recieved from the IGDB API.

-refer to the [return values section](#return-values) for more details about the return values of these methods.
+Please refer to the [return values section](#return-values) for more details about the return values of these methods.

 ### Age Rating Content Description
 ```php